 The Grand Canyon is only a few hours away from the Strip.
 A variety of organized day trips to the West and South Rims are available to suit every traveller, from the most budget-savvy to luxurious adventure seekers!
 If you want to make a full day of your adventure, hop on one of our luxury motorcoach tours, or for a more exhilarating experience, consider flying to the Grand Canyon in a special sightseeing airplane or helicopter.

 Take a look at some of these popular tours:

-Explore the Grand Canyon Village and marvel at the South Rim’s breathtaking views on our most popular guided and narrated luxury bus tour to the Grand Canyon’s South Rim National Park!
+Explore the Grand Canyon Village the South Rim’s breathtaking views on our most popular guided luxury bus tour to the Grand Canyon’s South Rim National Park!